xonsh/xonsh/docs/tutorial_macros.rst

      - The type of the argument after it has been evaluated.

 These annotations allow you to hook into whichever stage of the compilation that you desire.
-It is important note that the string form of the arguments is split and stripped (as described above) prior to conversion to the annotation type.
+It is important to note that the string form of the arguments is split and stripped (as described above) prior to conversion to the annotation type.